systbiol/docs/presidents.md

 # president duties

-- elected
+- Elected by the SSB membership
-- serves 3 years:
+- Serves 3 years:
-one as president-elect,
+one as President-Elect,
-one as president,
+one as President,
-one as past-president.
+one as Past-President.
-- see detailed description of [duties](SSB_PresDuties.pdf)
+- See detailed description of [duties](SSB_PresDuties.pdf)

 # list of presidents